 In order to make the architecture and words as clear as possible, we always recommend employee interviews for our clients.
 No matter the size and scope of the project, we have found this step of the process to be invaluable.
 Some previous projects have included:

 - A national healthcare company was trying to identify who their target patient was so they could fix their enterprise-wide digital marketing platform.

-- A non-profit was struggling to articulate their value proposition to their target customers.
+- A non-profit was struggling to articulate its value proposition to its target customers.

 - A managed service organization (MSO) needed a new digital strategy and website that spoke to seven diverse customers.